Subscribe to updates

 Transformation and Assurance Board - Tuesday, 13th January, 2026 10.00 a.m.

-A significant portion of the meeting was dedicated to a workshop focused on the next phase of the culture and workforce programme, incorporating the findings of the recent People Survey.
-This session, led by Ellen Clark and Jon Lloyd, aimed to integrate the survey results into future strategies for cultural and workforce development.
-The People Survey, which achieved a 50.1% response rate, was intended to provide a robust baseline for understanding the organisation's culture.
-The workshop was scheduled to discuss how these insights would inform upcoming initiatives.
+A significant portion of the meeting was dedicated to a workshop focused on the next phase of the culture and workforce programme, incorporating the results of the recent People Survey.
+This survey, which achieved a 50.1% response rate, is intended to provide a robust baseline for understanding the organisation's culture.
+The workshop was led by Ellen Clark and Jon Lloyd, with papers to be tabled for discussion.
+The aim was to integrate the findings of the survey into future strategies for cultural and workforce development.

 TAB Forward Plan